vasilakisfil/Introspected-REST/README.md

 In the application level, the client starts content negotiation (or content selection), usually asking for only one Media Type.

-When we say Media Type, we mean Internet media types that were originally defined in [RFC2046] but have since come to be used in a variety of protocols (HTTP, SIP, CoAP, etc ) and formats (HTML, Atom, MathML).
+When we say Media Type, we mean Internet media types that were originally defined in [RFC2046](https://tools.ietf.org/html/rfc2046) but have since used in a variety of protocols (HTTP, SIP, CoAP, etc ) and formats (HTML, Atom, MathML).

 Media Types, roughly, provide information about the structure of the content and the message format used in the data they describe.